roboflow/inference/docs/workflows/create_workflow_block.md

 ### Providing implementation for block logic

-Let's now add example implementation of `run(...)` method to our block, such that it can produce meaningful results.
+Let's now add an example implementation of  the `run(...)` method to our block, such that it can produce meaningful results.

 !!!
 Note

-    Content of this section is supposed to provide example on how to interact with Workflow ecosystem as block creator, rather than providing robust implementation of the block.
+    The Content of this section is supposed to provide examples on how to interact with the Workflow ecosystem as block creator, rather than providing robust implementation of the block.

 ??? example "Implementation of `run(...)` method"